Glass House: California Legislator Tracker

 Social media information comes from CalMatters data collection.

-Legislator birth dates, birth places and residence were sourced from Political Data Inc. and CalMatters data collection from elected official offices.
+Legislator gender, race/ethnicity, sexual orientation, birth dates, birth places and residence data came from CalMatters data collection from elected official offices, the California State Library and Political Data Inc.

 Legislators background data come from official ballots on the California Secretary of State Prior Elections page.